 What is variables sampling?

+Variables sampling treats each physical item (invoice, balance, transaction) as the sampling unit, not each monetary unit.
+The auditor selects items, determines their audited value, and uses one of four estimation approaches to extrapolate the result to the full population: mean-per-unit, difference estimation, ratio estimation, or a stratified combination of these.
 Mean-per-unit calculates the average audited value of sampled items and multiplies by the population count to estimate the total audited value.
 Difference estimation calculates the average difference between recorded and audited values and multiplies by the count.
 Ratio estimation computes the ratio of total audited values to total recorded values in the sample and applies that ratio to the population's recorded total.
-The choice depends on the population's characteristics and the relationship between recorded and audited values.
+In our experience, difference estimation is the workhorse for most receivables and payables populations because differences between recorded and audited values tend to be small and consistent.

 Variables sampling requires an estimate of the population's standard deviation to calculate sample size.
 Highly skewed populations (a few very large items and many small ones) produce large standard deviations, driving sample sizes up to impractical levels.
-Stratification — dividing the population into more homogeneous subgroups — reduces within-stratum variability and keeps sample sizes manageable.
+Stratification (dividing the population into more homogeneous subgroups) reduces within-stratum variability and keeps sample sizes manageable.
 Unlike MUS, variables sampling works for both overstatement and understatement because every physical item has equal selection probability regardless of its recorded value.

 Key Points

-• Estimates monetary amount, not rate.
+- Estimates monetary amount, not rate.
 Variables sampling produces a projected monetary misstatement or total audited value, making it the counterpart to attribute sampling (which estimates deviation rates).

-• Works for both over- and understatement.
+- Works for both over- and understatement.
 Because each physical item has equal selection probability, variables sampling is appropriate for completeness and existence assertions alike.

-• Stratification is usually necessary for skewed populations.
-ISA 530.A9 identifies stratification as a means to improve audit efficiency by reducing variability within each stratum.
+- Stratification is usually necessary for skewed populations.
+ISA 530 .A9 identifies stratification as a means to improve audit efficiency by reducing variability within each stratum.

 Why it matters in practice